 Inside, the M6 Gran Coupe feels special.
 That’s largely thanks to a low-slung driving position that feels more sporty than the M5 with which it shares an engine and basic underpinnings.
-Drivers say it “adds to the sense of occasion”, though does make visibility a struggle, with a long, low bonnet and sweeping pillars that cut away your view.
+It adds to the sense of occasion, though does make visibility a struggle, with a long, low bonnet and sweeping pillars that cut away your view.
 It’s worth noting that the M6 can feel very wide from that low seating position too, affecting your confidence when piloting the car on twisty roads or around town.

 Despite the rakish looks, BMW has tweaked the M6 Gran Coupe for a softer setup than the M5 saloon, though thanks to adaptive damper settings you don’t lose the hardcore element either.
-For virtually all testers, it’s the better car to drive as a result.
-“It really is possible for the car to play both the role of luxury cruiser and back road bruiser in the same day” says one reviewer, and everything from steering to throttle response to gear changes can be fiddled with to create the sports saloon of your choosing.
+The M6 Gran Coupe strikes a near perfect balance between motorway cruiser and back road bruiser, and everything from steering to throttle response to gear changes can be fiddled with to create the sports saloon of your choosing.

 Traction from the wide rear tyres is impressive, though with as much power as the M6 has it can still struggle to contain it, particularly on wet roads.
-Overall grip is high, and while a few testers would like a little more steering feel, the Gran Coupe is still responsive for a big car.
+Overall grip is high, and while a few will want for a little more steering feel, the Gran Coupe is still responsive for a big car.
 The optional ceramic brakes are powerful and don’t fade after prolonged use.

 There’s only one engine in the M6 Gran Coupe, though if you want more you can always venture down the 6 Series Gran Coupe range for diesels and the like.
 M6 buyers will be more than happy with the 4.4-litre twin-turbocharged V8 installed here, which puts out 560 horsepower and 502 lb-ft of torque from just 1,500 rpm.

 Performance is immense, as you’d probably expect.
-One reviewer says the opportunities to extend the engine on British roads are rare – it’s a real license-loser, this one.
-There’s absolutely no turbo lag from the big engine and performance is “savage” when you put your toe down – fast up to 5,000 rpm and ballistic from that point onward.
+The opportunities to extend the engine on British roads are rare – it’s a real license-loser, this one.
+There’s absolutely no turbo lag from the big engine and performance is savage when you put your toe down – fast up to 5,000 rpm and ballistic from that point onward.
 At the same time, it can really settle down at a cruise so long-distance refinement isn’t a worry.

 Nor is economy, to a certain extent.
-A combined official figure of 28.5 mpg combined won’t be saving any polar bears but it’s perfectly respectable given the punch on offer, and on-par with rivals.
+A combined official figure of 28.5 mpg won’t be saving any polar bears but it’s perfectly respectable given the punch on offer, and on-par with rivals.

 There are, predictably, few complaints here.
 It "accelerates with the ferocity you'd expect" and turns from fast to ballistic once you cross 5,000 rpm.
 This is a car in which to fear your license - apparently, hitting 150 mph is very easy to do.